20 'Harmless' Comments Therapists Said That Actually Hurt Their Patients

 “My parents died together fairly horrifically, and the first therapist I saw literally sent me home about five minutes into our appointment.
 She told me that she had ‘never dealt with anything quite like this, and needed to do some research.’
 Thanks.
 Because I hadn’t already felt horribly alone enough before I walked through your door.” — Sarah B.

-18. “You need to story throwing pity parties for yourself.”
+18. “You need to stop throwing pity parties for yourself.”

 “My old therapist told me if I wanted to get better, I would [need to] actually try.
 She also said I needed to stop throwing pity parties and do something about it (like it’s easy).
 And that I am using my suicidal thoughts and self-harm for attention (when in truth I don’t tell anyone and they’re not visible…) It really hurt and made me feel invalidated and now I’m afraid to open up about my problems and feel like it’s my fault.” — Christina S.